cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 !!!include(./docs/en_US/jailbreak/checkra1n/include/odysseyra1n-explanation.md)!!!

-On iOS 14:
-- Odysseyra1n is only fully supported on A8, A9, A10(X), and A11 devices.
-A8X and A9X devices are only fully supported up to 14.4.2 using an older version of checkra1n, with a special method required for A8X and A9X devices on 14.5 to 14.8.1, which is detailed at [Using Odysseyn1x (A9X)](/using-odysseyn1x-a9x).
-- On iOS 14, A11 devices do not allow you to use SEP functionality in a jailbroken state.
+On iOS 14, A11 devices do not allow you to use SEP functionality in a jailbroken state.
 SEP functionality are things such as a passcode, Face ID/Touch ID, and Apple Pay.

 ## Requirements

 - A 256MB or greater USB Drive
     - If you don't have a USB Drive, but do have another form of supported removable bootable hardware (e.g. A CD or DVD), you can use that instead of a USB Drive
 - The latest version of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases)
-    - If you are on an A8X or A9X device, you should instead get the v2.9 release of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases/tag/v2.9)
     - If you are on an A7 device, you should instead get the v2.12-checkra1n-0.10.1 release of [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases/tag/v2.12-checkra1n-0.10.1)
     - For 64-bit computers, download the "AMD64" version
         - It doesn't matter if you have an AMD processor or not, "AMD64" is just the name of the architecture